Host Layouts, Graphics, and Other Resources in an APL Package

 You can import multiple packages.
 For example, if your document uses layouts from your custom package, as well as responsive components, import both your own package and alexa-layouts.
 You can also define conditions on imports to control which packages should be imported.

-For details about how to define imports in the import array, see APL Import.
+For details about how to define imports in the import array, see Package import list.

 Package example